Netcracker/KubeMarine/documentation/Installation.md

 *OS specific*: Yes

 The `services.modprobe` section manages Linux Kernel modules to be loaded in the host operating system.
-By default, the following modules are loaded(according to the IP version):
+By default, the following modules are loaded(according to the IP version and OS family):

 IPv4:
 ```yaml